liqotech/liqo/docs/pages/usage/peering.md

 liqo-cluster-2-worker2                      Ready    <none>   86m   v1.19.11   beta.kubernetes.io/arch=amd64,beta.kubernetes.io/os=linux,kubernetes.io/arch=amd64,kubernetes.io/hostname=liqo-cluster-2-worker2,kubernetes.io/os=linux
 ```

-The first node of the list is a virtual node pointing to the cluster B you just peered.
+The first node of the list is a virtual node pointing to the cluster B you have just peered with.

 ### What's next?

-* If you are not familiar with Liqo pod offloading, you can check out our tutorials in [Getting Started section](/gettingstarted).
+* If you are not familiar with Liqo pod offloading, you can check our tutorials in the [Getting Started](/gettingstarted) section.
-* If you are familiar with Liqo offloading, you may want to get in touch with advanced features explained in [namespace offloading](/namespace_offloading) section.
+* If you are already familiar with Liqo offloading, you may want to explore the advanced features presented in the [namespace offloading](../namespace_offloading) section.